 Creepy-looking critters and ghouls are a Halloween staple and not one you should miss out on!
 Alongside your cobwebs and gravestones, some spooky ghosts and scary spiders will fit right in.

 Ghosts can be easily made out of old bedsheets or pillowcases by cutting eyes and a mouth out of the fabric.
 Hang them on a frame or suspend them from the roof with string to make them come alive.

 If you want to make DIY fake Halloween Spiders, there are plenty of cool guides around depending on how big you want to make it.
-If you’re thinking about making a giant spider, then check out this guide using PVC pipes!

 Place your ghosts behind the door in your playhouse to scare anyone who enters, while your spiders crawl across your roof or the playhouse floor.
 Your Halloween playhouse will be frightening enough to scare off any real ghouls!